Karina Lawrence MBACP Registered Integrative Counsellor, PhD

 I am a fully qualified, integrative counsellor (Psychotherapy, CBT and Person-Centred) and I am a registered member of the British Association of Counsellors and Psychotherapists (BACP).
 I understand that contemplating counselling can be a daunting experience, but I want to reassure you that I offer a confidential and non-judgemental space for you to be listened to, and I have a calm, warm and empathic approach.
 Each session is led by you and at a pace which feels comfortable.
 I firmly believe the therapeutic relationship is a collaborative one, and we can work together to explore your feelings and emotions within a safe and supportive setting, and to take the first steps towards self-healing, growth and empowerment.

-As well as my private practice, I work as a secondary school counsellor and for Mind, and I have a vast amount of experience of working with a range of areas including anxiety and depression, panic attacks, self-esteem and body image, suicidal ideation, OCD, body-focused repetitive behaviour (BFRDs), self-harm, sexuality, body dysmorphia, bereavement and addiction.
+As well as my private practice, I work as a secondary school counsellor, and I have a vast amount of experience of working with a range of areas including anxiety and depression, panic attacks, self-esteem and body image, suicidal ideation, OCD, body-focused repetitive behaviour (BFRDs), self-harm, sexuality, body dysmorphia, bereavement and addiction.
 I have a private counselling room at home, and I offer telephone as well as online counselling.
 I resumed face to face counselling on 20th August (in accordance with Government guidelines), whilst still offering sessions remotely for those clients who prefer it.

 I previously worked as a teacher, so I am fully aware of how stress and anxiety can have a fundamental impact on securing a manageable work-life balance, both for the individual and for families.